tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 Twelve years later, in 183 Nayan (DR 1740), Marathu was killed, along with a young woman named [Sura](<../../../../people/dunmari/sura.md>) who was widely seen as blessed by the gods and the obvious choice to succeed Marathu.
 Karnas, Sura's brother, is proclaimed Samraat [Nayan Karnas](<../../../../people/dunmari/nayan-karnas.md>) by the western temples in 183 Nayan (DR 1740), a move that was seen by many in the east as presumptuous and driven by political, not religious, considerations.

 In the 191st year of the Nayan Dynasty (DR 1748), Sura was freed from captivity by the [Dunmar Fellowship](<../../../../people/pcs/dunmar-fellowship/dunmar-fellowship.md>); she had been trapped in an extra-dimensional space in a magic mirror by the hag [Agata Dustmother](<../../../../people/fey/agata.md>).
-Sura's return triggered the [Siblings War](<../../../../events/1700s/siblings-war.md>).
+Sura's return triggered the [Sibling War](<../../../../events/1700s/sibling-war.md>).

 ## Life in Dunmar